-According to The Consumer Product Safety Commission, ( CPSC ), annually there are 15,500 Dryer Fires, Up To 30 Deaths and over 310 injuries, due to dryer exhaust duct fires.
+According to The Consumer Product Safety Commission, ( CPSC ), annually there are tens of thousands of Dryer Fires leading to many injuries or death, due to dryer exhaust duct fires.
 You should clean your dryer hose and around it once a year, and inspect the vent and hose for any blockages at least every 6 months.

 You could pay a professional to clean your dryer ductwork, but the price could be anywhere from $65.00 to $150.00!
 Ummm — no thanks — I’ll keep my money and do this myself.
 It only takes about 15 – 20 minutes to do and it is easy!
 As long as your ductwork is fairly accessible, you can handle this!

 If your dryer exhaust hose tube is longer than 10′ this may be a bit more difficult.
 And if it is longer than 10′, did you know that your dryer may be working extra hard to dry your clothes?
 Worse yet is if you have a long tube that goes up into the attic (or the eaves) and then out the roof.
 The warm moist air from the dryer enters the cold attic, and condensation forms in the exhaust tube.
 Do you know where this little story is going?
 Well, at first your dryer can’t dry as quickly because the tube is blocked by water.
 Eventually it will fill with enough water to cause the exhaust tube to split and guess where all that water goes?
 Through your ceiling, that is where!
 Trust me on this one, it happened to us in our old house.

 So, why don’t you sit back down and let me give you a little tutorial on cleaning out your dryer exhaust ductwork.

 Start by unplugging your dryer and turn off the gas if you have a gas dryer.

 Remove your lint trap and remove any lint from the screen.